Most Painful Tattoo Spots

 There are a lot of nerve endings in the face that can be inflamed during a tattoo, and the bones of the face are very close to the skin without a lot of fat to act as a cushion.

-Another painful place to get a tattoo are the lips.
+Another painful place to get a tattoo is the lips.
 Again, lip tattoos are rarely recommended unless you’re getting permanent makeup.
 Due to the fact that the skin on the lips is very thin and loose and there are a lot of nerve endings, the pain while being tattooed here is likely to be quite severe.
 Furthermore, you will probably bleed more than tattoos in other places.
 It is also possible you will look like you got punched in the mouth afterwards as the lips will bruise and swell.

 Another problem to consider is it’s incredibly challenging for a tattoo artist to get a clean, precise tattoo on areas that are so small and curved such as the fingers and toes.